Religion in Karachi: Islam

-The state religion in Pakistan is Islam, which is practiced by about 96-98% of the 195,343,000 people of the nation.
-The remaining 2-4% practice Hinduism, Christianity, Ahmadiyya, Sikhism, Buddhism, Baháʼí and other religions.
+The state religion in Pakistan is Islam, which is practiced by about 96.52% of the city's population.
 Muslims are divided into two major sects: the majority of them practice Sunni Islam, while the Shias comprise an estimated 10-20%.
 Nearly all Pakistani Sunni Muslims belong to the Hanafi Fiqh Islamic law school.
 The majority of Pakistani Shia Muslims belong to the Ithnā‘Ashariyyah Islamic law school, with significant minority groups who practice Ismailism, which is composed of Nizari (Aga Khanis), Mustaali, Dawoodi Bohra, Sulaymani, and others.

+There is also a small Zikri Muslim community in Karachi mostly in Lyari area.

 Hinduism

 Swaminarayan Temple, the most important Hindu temple in Karachi.